 For Lobelia on a grand scale, the perennial Lobelia cardinalis 'Queen Victoria' from North America in origin looks impressive in a border of mixed perennials or works well as a marginal pond plant due to its penchant for a rich moist soil.
 Supposedly named cardinalis by the wife of Charles I as the rich red colour of the flowers reminded her of a cardinal's robe.
 The tall summer flowering spikes reach up to 90cm and make a real statement.

 Small or tall, there's a Lobelia for all.

 - Any reasonable soil although rich moist soil is preferred

 - Water regularly and in dry weather give a thorough soaking

 - Feed occasionally

 - To encourage the Lobelia plants to be bushy pinch out the tips when they are young

-Lobelia has around 370 types of Lobelia annuals and Lobelia perennials, but they are all basically perennials, but some are treated as annuals.
+There are around 370 types of Lobelia annuals and perennials, whilst they're all basically perennials some are treated as annuals.